 The list of potential benefits of the Mediterranean diet goes on and on.
 With so much supporting evidence, the Mediterranean diet is not one to go on then off again.
 Instead, it can be enjoyed every day for a lifetime.
 It’s not a diet, but a lifestyle.

 Ready to get started?
-Here are a few recipes to help get you started.
+Here are a few recipes to help you adopt a Mediterranean diet.

 Hummus is a delicious staple that can be enjoyed in many ways.
 Make it for an appetizer or snack or spread it on a sandwich with veggies as the base for a light lunch or dinner.

 Enjoy local fresh fruits and vegetables.
-This salad with Baby Greens with Blackberry Vinaigrette is an excellent choice for making the most of spring and summer produce!
+This Baby Greens Salad with Blackberry Vinaigrette is an excellent choice for making the most of spring and summer produce!

 Get creative with these Greek Veggie Balls with Lemon Tahini Sauce for a new dinner idea.
 The options are truly endless!